 - Families have the option to establish care with the provider if their child needs follow up, a prescription or the family has questions.
 Providers have physical locations in the area of the school.

 - To access telehealth care, families and guardians at schools with the program fill out a consent form which allows the school nurse to set up and supervise the visit with the provider.
 The nurse remains the primary point of contact for the student’s family or caregiver.

 - Schools are set up with new technology necessary for a virtual health care visit.
 Investments have been made to ensure each school with the telehealth program has a computer with a video camera and electronic medical equipment to take vitals and share other necessary information with the provider.

 - Telehealth is currently available at the following elementary schools:

 - Mullan Road

 - Schools were selected for the telehealth program based on the volume of students visiting school nurses and whether a school has a full- or part-time nurse.
 Data on the number of referrals to the emergency department was also considered.
-The goal is to expand the program district-wide over time.
+The goal is to expand the program over time.